cjslep/dharma/README.md

 > Ode To Eve, circa Scarcity-Era, Sovicou
 >
 > Use Dharma and then go undock,
+>
 > wreck ships, mine some ore, make small talk
+>
 > at the end of the day
+>
 > see how much you've been paid
+>
 > still less than male Dancers' stock

-Dharma is the premier community-focused software for independent EvE Online corporations, integrating with ESI for additional functionality.
-It aims to be a first-class tool around community building, event-planning, asset management, intel-sharing, KoS coordination, and industry/logistics planning platform.
+Dharma is the premier community-buildingsoftware for independent EvE Online corporations, integrating with ESI for additional functionality.
+It aims to be a first-class tool around community building, event-planning, asset management, intel-sharing, KoS coordination, and industry/logistics planning.

-**Dharma is pre-alpha software still under development, not yet ready for use.
+**Dharma is pre-alpha software still under heavy development, and it is not yet ready for use.
 Due to its ambitious nature, it will take some time.
 This is a garden being tended to, not a quarry being excavated.**

 ## Federation In A Nutshell